WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CI.md

 ![image](https://github.com/user-attachments/assets/3f491475-c0ff-4875-86cd-b6708a32e01e)

-## Public Acess Token How-To:
+## Public Acess Token How-To Create a Token:

 I created a repository by logining in to DockerHub, clicking on 'Repositories' on the left under my username, and selecting the public option when prompted.

-I used DockerHub's instructions for making a Public Acess Key. (https://docs.docker.com/security/for-developers/access-tokens/)

-# How to Create a Token:

   1) Avatar (in top right) > Account Settings > Personal Acess Tokens > Generate New Token